ModelEarth/community/projects/ux/README.md

 Populate labels for products, communities, families and individuals based on the Environmental Product Declaration (OpenEPD) standard.
 [View&nbsp;USEEIO&nbsp;3.0&nbsp;Mockup](../../../apps/smm/) of labels and tabulator.

+[Environmental Profile Labels](../../../io/template/) - Opportunities to use OpenEPD for Low Carbon Procurement Policies.

-Mockup a "Community Hotspot Environmental Report" (CHER) with [Environmental Profile Labels](../../../io/template/) that expand to full page size and include graphics and colors that convey impacts.
+Mockup a "Community Hotspot Environmental Report" (CHER) that expands to full page size and include graphics and colors that convey impacts.
 Impact ratings could be conveyed by 5-stars, faces, green-orange-red colors, burning earth images, Last Airbender symbols, etc. The more options the better.

 Collaborate with coders to render labels using client-side Javascript with the OpenEPD API.
 Design an expanded label interface that works well as a video overlay for use in entertainment.